What is the current yearly gross for this route?

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, repairs, payroll, scanners, uniforms, workers compensation, vehicle maintenance, insurance for your vehicles, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, repairs, payroll, scanners, uniforms, workers compensation, vehicle maintenance, and insurance.
 The current owner estimates $736,783 per year in expenses/overhead for the business (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of vehicle do I need?